-Making soft soap is probably most familiar to our generation (if it’s familiar at all) through the pages of Little House on the Prairie.
+This old-fashioned type of soap-making is probably most familiar to our generation (if it’s familiar at all) through the pages of Little House on the Prairie.
 Laura’s family made a soft brown soap for their daily use by combining fat rendered from butchering with lye made from wood ashes.

-Turns out, making soap from wood ash has been a great solution for our family!
+Turns out, making soap from wood ash has been a great solution for our family.
 We get to use ashes that would otherwise just be a waste product.
 It’s fairly easy after you’ve worked through it once.
 And it produces a whole lot of soap that we now prefer to any other soaps we’ve ever used!
 It’s squeaky-clean without being drying, and we use it for hand-soap, shower-soap, face-soap, and even shampoo.

 Soap-making supplies are simple, but it does take a little planning ahead and a little set-up.